cameroncros/OctoPrint-DiscordRemote/README.md

 [OctopusProteins](https://github.com/OctopusProteins) for their work on the enclosure plugin, and file upload capabilities.

+[megasaturnv](https://github.com/megasaturnv) for their assistance with configuring the access settings.

 ## Changelog

 See [the release history](https://github.com/cameroncros/OctoPrint-DiscordRemote/releases) to get a quick summary of what's new in the latest versions.